wp-plugins/hero-themes-gallery-manager/readme.txt

 It's easy to get started

-1. Upload `ht-gallery-manager` to the `/wp-content/plugins/` directory or goto Plugins>Add New and search for Hero Themes Gallery Manager.
+1. Upload `ht-gallery-manager` to the `/wp-content/plugins/` directory or goto Plugins>Add New and search for Heroic Gallery Manager.
 2. Activate the plugin through the 'Plugins' menu in WordPress.
-3. Under the new Hero Galleries menu option select New Hero Gallery.
+3. Under the new Heroic Galleries menu option select New Heroic Gallery.
-4. Be sure to click publish/update to save your Hero Gallery, then copy the shortcode into your post or page where you want the Hero Gallery to appear or select `Add Hero Gallery` from the target post or page.
+4. Be sure to click publish/update to save your Heroic Gallery, then copy the shortcode into your post or page where you want the Heroic Gallery to appear or select `Add Heroic Gallery` from the target post or page.
 5. You can star an image, which works in a similar way to featured images.
 These will appear as a cover image when using a supporting theme.

 == Frequently Asked Questions ==